 66: EGGARS

 66.007 Northern Eggar larva and moulted skin, Apr.
 13th 2010.
-After hibernation it began to feed up slowly on Ivy leaves.
+After the winter diapause it was brought indoors where it began to feed up slowly on Ivy leaves.
 Each moult was preceded by 3 days of inactivity; it had appeared to have duplicated itself after this one.

-66.007 Northern Eggar larva at 56mm long, May 29th 2010.
-Final instar length nearly 60mm.
+66.007 Northern Eggar larva at 56mm, May 29th 2010.
+The final instar length was 60mm.
 As it grew larger I could hear it munching the Ivy leaves from across the room and also the frass pellets as they hit the bottom of the plastic pot at regular intervals.

 66.007 Northern Eggar outer cocoon, June 25th 2010.
-After 3 months of feeding, it finally spun up ready to pupate.
+After 3 months of feeding the larva finally spun up ready to pupate.
+It began by spinning a loose outer cocoon and then a tighter, more durable cocoon around itself.

 66.007 Northern Eggar inner cocoon, July 20th 2010.
 The inner cocoon was extracted from the loosely spun outer cocoon and was over wintered again, this time as a pupa.